What are Today’s Young Entrepreneurs Doing Wrong?

 Also they fail to realize that there are far more entrepreneurship opportunities than there are jobs.

-They fail to realize that when they get a job, they’re actually trading their precious time with the monthly paycheck they get from the employer.
+Most people don’t realize that a job isn’t just about earning a paycheck—it’s about exchanging the one thing they can never get back: their time.
 Thereby robbing themselves of the many hours they would have used to invest in themselves, their families and their community.

 Mistake Number #4